News + People

-Operations and Systems Support Specialist Jordan Dye first started as an administrative assistant intern on Participate’s Teaching Resources team eight years ago.
+Operations and Systems Support Specialist Jordan Dye first started as an administrative assistant intern on Participate Learning’s Teaching Resources team eight years ago.
 Following this internship, she transitioned into a full-time office coordinator position.
 When she realized that IT had always been an area of personal interest, she included it in a yearly review with her manager.
-Shortly afterwards, she began shadowing and learning from Senior Systems Administrator Josh Bell, who was eager to help.
+Shortly afterward, she began shadowing and learning from Senior Systems Administrator Josh Bell, who was eager to help.

 Jordan says that having the chance to learn Salesforce has taught her valuable skills, such as effective communication and presentation.
 These are some of the reasons she’s been preparing for the Salesforce Certified Administrator exam, which she’ll take in September.
 “Participate Learning has been super supportive – not just in my current position, but with my career down the road,” she says.
 “Everybody is pretty encouraging when it comes to education and certifications.
 I like that they’re behind you, and that they push you along a little bit more.”

-Josh Bell, Participate’s senior systems administrator, is more than happy to be that mentoring force for Jordan.
+Josh Bell, Participate Learning’s senior systems administrator, is more than happy to be that mentoring force for Jordan.
 “I love pushing her,” he says, expressing his dedication to see her succeed.

 Remarkably, Josh has had to learn on his own throughout the course of his life.
 Despite having worked in Information Technology for 15 years, he started in the industry without ever having owned a computer.

 “I would go sit in Barnes and Noble and read computer books.
 I couldn’t afford to buy them or my own computer.”
 He did so for six months before applying to (and accepting) his first IT job.
 Later, he went to technical school and has since worked at Lenovo, Dell and IBM, in addition to Participate Learning.